by Tim Gilmore, 12/13/2016

 Nine bowls filled with dry cat food attract four or five cats before the caretaker’s cabin at the back of the oblong road.
 Two doors, side by side, front the cabin, and old wooden chairs, birdcages, plastic milk cartons, and wicker baskets stand stacked against the front beneath the “No Trespassing” sign.

 Dozens of cats lay perched on window-unit air conditioners, on car hoods, on front porch steps, in the crooks of cedar branches, on plastic deck chairs, in coonties and ferns.
-Cats step through the ashes of a cabin, and the odor that rises from the earth is not cinder but feces.
+Cats step through the ashes of a cabin, and the odor that rises from the earth is cinder and feces and everything older.

 Thousands of horse figurines line shelves in a red cabin called “The Curiosity Shoppe,” where cats lounge on chairs and women in gingham dresses play foosball.